boblikut/GSC-Panel/README.md

 To create accounts for your admins, you can click on Create Account in the users tab.

 To edit roles and create new ones, go to the Roles tab and do it.
+Also you can create own player's commands.
+Check `sv_gsc-panel_commands.lua` for examples.
+To these commands appear at web-app press `Update rigths` at Roles tab

 To verify your Gmod server, you need to generate a token in the Gmod Token tab and insert it at the beginning of the `sv_gsc-panel.lua` file, replacing `YOUR TOKEN`.

 Working directly with players, changing maps, gamemodes, etc., is generally elementary and requires no explanation.

 ## Installation
-A rather complex step for beginners, but if you have basic server administration skills, it won't be difficult.
-I won't provide specific commands, as they may differ depending on the Linux distribution and corresponding package managers.
-The instructions described here should generally be common to all OSes.

-0. Dowload Docker
+0. Dowload `Docker`
 1. Dowload docker image by typing this command: `docker pull ghcr.io/boblikut/gsc-panel:latest`
+2. Transfer folder from `addons` to your `addons` folder on your gmod server
+3. Open `sv_gsc-panel.lua` and replace `YOUR TOKEN` on your token and change `ws://localhost:8080` on actual websocket adress(`ws://[DOMEN]:PORT(8080 by default if you don't change the launch command)`)

 ## Launch
 1. Create and launch docker container thx this command: `docker run --name gsc-panel -d -p 8080:8080 -p 80:80 -v gsc-db-volume:/var/www/html/db ghcr.io/boblikut/gsc-panel:latest`